PoojaShylaja/Hospitality_Domain/README.md

 Dashboard consists of KPIS :Revenue,RevPAR,Avg Ratings,Occupancy,ADR,Realization.

-Charts :
+**Charts :**

-1. Donut chart for different categories and roomtypes using field parameters
+1. Donut chart for different categories and roomtypes using field parameters.
 2. Key Matrix by week no: Line and column chart has been used to show the changes over the week for RevPAR,ADR and occupancy %.
+3. Property by key matrix : Its shows a table with different matrix for the properties.
+4. Realisation % and ADR by Booking Platform : its shows the relation between realisation % (line) and ADR (columns).
+5. Daytype and corresponding RevPAR,Occupancy %,ADR,booking Platform.

+**Filters :**

+Filters for city ,roomtype,month and week has beeen used.